 - Stories may include fantastic elements that are appropriate to the historic setting.
 For example, they can include fantastic or supernatural events or beings that people of that era considered to be real.
 Or stories may be modeled on the fantastic literature of a specific historic era and culture.
 The limits to this will necessarily be subjective.

 - Stories must be set before 1900.
 We’d love to see stories that reach beyond the popular settings of 19th century America and England unless you do something new and interesting in them.
+I try to balance a diversity of settings and if you aren't competing with the rest of the 33% of stories with 19th c Anglophone settings, you have an advantage.
 [Also: see sensitivity note below.]

 - We are not looking for erotica.
 Sex may be implied but not described.
 (It’s difficult to include both erotic content and a substantial non-romantic plot in short fiction.
 I’d rather that stories focus on the plot and characters.)